srvanderplas/Perception-of-Log-Scales/you-draw-it-development/you-draw-it-pilot-app/README.md

-lineupgen-shiny
+you-draw-it-shiny
 ===============

-Shiny front-end/testing framework for lineupgen package
+Shiny front-end/testing framework for you draw it with r2d3 package